Despite deputy shortages, New Orleans Sheriff's Office getting even more inmates - NewsBreak

 Related

-NEW ORLEANS — The New Orleans Police Department is investigating a shooting that hurt a 17-year-old.
-According to the NOPD, the shooting happened in Mid-City in the 600 block of South Gayosa Street around 7 p.m.
-Officers say another person was hurt by glass shrapnel and not by gunfire...
+NEW ORLEANS — New Orleans Police are investigating a shooting in Mid-City that left two women injured.
+According to the NOPD, the gunfire happened in the 600 block of S. Gayoso Street, shortly after 7 p.m., Wednesday night.
+That’s just two blocks from the Orleans Justice Center.
+The...

 NOLA.com